SiteSeerBE/taradance/README.md

-# taradance
+# Taradance

-Website for an Irish dance troup.
+Website for an Irish dance troupe.